filippo-orru/personal-site-hugo/content/projects/four-in-a-row/index.md

 * Chat with anyone while waiting for a match

 When I was in school, I used to play four in a row with a friend of mine.
 We kept our scores and were pretty even.
 During the first lockdown in April of 2020, I found myself with a lot of time to spare and started programming a version of Four in a Row with Flutter.
 First offering local versus, later expanding it to online multiplayer and adding extra features, like accounts, friends, CPU battle, chat and more.

-If you're interested to read how the game works behind the scenes, check out my follow-up articles: